VeteranDriverONE/SDI/README.md

 # SDI
 A method for predicting whether the co-assembly of acoustic sensitizers and chemotherapy drugs is nanoparticles.

-This is the source code of the paper titled "Construction of Sonosensitizer-drug Co-assembly Based on Deep Learning Method".
+This is the source code of the paper titled "***Construction of Sonosensitizer-drug Co-assembly Based on Deep Learning Method***".
 The main.py serves as the entry point for training, the test_new.py is the entry point for testing, and the test_vis_att.py is used to visualize the attention of the model on the nodes.

 # Data Format